dchristian3188/dchristian3188.github.io/_drafts/AWS PowerShell - Intro to PowerShell Lambdas Creating An Automatic Shutdown Policy for EC2 Instances.md

 Publish-AWSPowerShellLambda -Name ShutDownEC2 -ScriptPath C:\aws\ShutDownEC2.ps1 -Region us-west-2
 ```

-Here's part of the output where we can see the actual complication happening.
+Here's part of the output where we can see the actual compilation happening.
 This runs every time we publish.

 ![_config.yml]({{ site.baseurl }}/images/aws/compileLambda.png)